 Arabic Short Stories with English Translation and Subtitles in PDF

-"I Love My Mommy" is a short illustrated Arabic story in PDF format for beginners who are young at heart or kids in PDF format.
+"I Love My Mommy" or "أحب أمي" is a short illustrated Arabic story in PDF format for beginners who are young at heart or kids in PDF format.
 It uses simple phrases to include every day action verbs and common phrases in Arabic.
 It also makes a sweet bedtime story for little ones, with Arabic learning as a main goal.
 The pictures are filled with interesting objects that can also encourage questions and engage interest to learn new vocabulary.
-Reading in Arabic can be a fun family activity.
-Don't be afraid to start reading Arabic stories to your children.
-It will help them get used to the language, by listening and getting familiar to the words, and reinforcing learning in an enjoyable way.

-"Ali Baba and Meshmosh" is inspired by the original Ali Baba fairy tale, and made into a simple, short and sweet story, suitable for small children and beginners, learning Arabic language.
+"Ali Baba and Meshmosh" is inspired by the original Ali Baba fairy tale, and made into a simple, short and sweet story, suitable for beginners learning Arabic language or small children.
 It is colorful and has simple yet entertaining illustrations, and comes in a PDF format, so you can easily download, read or print.
 It has English translation and Arabic pronunciation guides.
 (Just click here or on the picture to open or click anywhere on this line to save the file).

 Note: Kindly no selling or altering of material allowed or relisting on another website without written permission.